Language shift: Belarus

 Despite the withdrawal of Belarus from the USSR proclaimed in 1991, use of the Belarusian language is declining.
 According to the 2009 Belarusian population census, 72% of Belarusians speak Russian at home, and Belarusian is used by only 11.9% of Belarusians.
 52.5% of Belarusians can speak and read Belarusian.
 Only 29.4% can speak, read and write it.
 One in ten Belarusians do not understand the Belarusian language.

 Belgium

 In the last two centuries, Brussels has transformed from an exclusively Dutch-speaking city to a bilingual city with French as the majority language and lingua franca.
 The language shift began in the 18th century and accelerated as Belgium became independent and Brussels expanded out past its original city boundaries.
 From 1880 on, more and more Dutch-speaking people became bilingual, resulting in a rise of monolingual French-speakers after 1910.

 Halfway through the 20th century, the number of monolingual French-speakers began to predominate over the (mostly) bilingual Flemish inhabitants.
 Only since the 1960s, after the establishment of the Belgian language border and the socio-economic development of Flanders took full effect, could Dutch use stem the tide of increasing French use.
-French remains the city's predominant language, while Dutch is spoken by a minority.
+Now buttressed by immigration from the former French Africa, French remains the city's predominant language, while Dutch is spoken by a minority.

 Canada

-The use of the French language in Canada is complex.
-In English-speaking regions of Canada, many former Canadian French minorities have disappeared.
-Meanwhile, in Quebec, the decline of French has been reversed and the use of English sharply declined due to high rates of emigration after the 1976 election of the Parti Québécois.
-Quebec's Eastern Townships, once predominantly English-speaking, are now overwhelmingly French-speaking.
-The formerly shrinking French-speaking populations in neighboring Ontario and New Brunswick have also rebounded thanks to recent immigration of French-speakers.
-With few exceptions, many indigenous languages are declining, or have gone extinct.
-However, limited revival efforts exist.